 Children can be invaluable assets to a social innovator.
 They are often honest, both in their words and in their actions.
 Moreover, they are endlessly creative.
 When looking at design thinking used when designing experiences for example, children are perfect for the ideating phase where you need to come up with as many ideas as possible to tackle a challenge.
 Adults often need tools and methods to get themselves out of their comfort zone and think of ideas that are outside of the box.
 Children on the other hand, can come up with the wildest and most creative ideas on the fly.
 Although these ideas might not be feasible or completely relevant to the subject at hand, they provide an excellent point of view that is essential in a design process.

-I would like to give an example of this using a situation that occurred during my project at the experience centre De Uitvindfabriek, on which you can find more information in my previous blog.
-At the time, I was looking for a way for children to learn how to collaborate more with each other.
+using a situation that occurred during my project at the experience centre De Uitvindfabriek, on which you can find more information in At the time, I was looking for a way for children to learn how to collaborate more with each other.
 I was stuck in my own head and could not think of a method that could help achieve this.
 Suddenly, I saw two children talking with each other and arranging some blocks on a staircase that would result in a domino chain reaction.
 These blocks were currently not used for anything; however the children found a use for them together.
-While I was searching for a method to teach children how to collaborate, these two kids unconsciously found a way to teach themselves.
+While I was searching for a method to teach unconsciously found a way to teach themselves.
 As a result of this, I relocated the blocks to a different area so that they could be used together with a chain reaction machine, a device at which children need to collaborate to move the machine and the blocks.
 Without the example that the children came up with, I would not have come up with such creative solution.

 Picture 1: Children Creating a Domino